wireapp/wire-server/docs/legacy/reference/config-options.md

 ### MLS private key paths

-The `mlsPrivateKeyPaths` field should contain a mapping from signature schemes to file paths of corresponding x509 private keys in PEM format.
+The `mlsPrivateKeyPaths` field should contain a mapping from *purposes* and signature schemes to file paths of corresponding x509 private keys in PEM format.

+At the moment, the only purpose is `removal`, meaning that the key will be used to sign external remove proposals.

 For example:

 ```
   mlsPrivateKeyPaths:
+    removal:
       ed25519: /etc/secrets/ed25519.pem
 ```

 A simple way to generate an ed25519 private key, discarding the corresponding